Monitoring

 Above and on the ground

-Satellite imagery alone though isn’t sufficient.
-Carbon Biodiverso ensures regular on-site visits to ensure passive regeneration is progressing as intended.
-This approach depends on carefully monitoring for the absence of specific threats.
-Activities such as cattle grazing, tree harvesting, and the use of fire are strictly prohibited for participating landowners.
-Grupo Ecológico Sierra Gorda conducts routine field inspections to detect any such violations, as well as to monitor for signs of forest disease, pest outbreaks, or harm to native wildlife.
+Satellite imagery alone, however, isn’t sufficient.
+Project staff conduct regular on-site visits to ensure that passive regeneration is progressing as intended.
+This approach depends on the careful monitoring of potential threats such as cattle grazing, tree harvesting, and the use of fire, which are strictly prohibited for participating landowners.
+We conduct routine field inspections to detect any such violations, as well as to check for signs of forest diseases, pest outbreaks, or harm to wildlife.